-Total operating expenses are projected to increase by approximately 6.2 percent in FY 2010, by 4.0 percent in FYs 2011 through 2013, and by 6.2 percent in 2014 for combined wastewater and storm water drainage services.
+Total operating expenses are projected to increase by approximately 4.0 percent annually in FYs 2011 through 2015 for combined wastewater and storm water drainage services.
 This projection anticipates: (1) inflationary effects on operation and maintenance costs; (2) service area growth; and (3) cost saving through annual productivity gains in operations and services.
 Because of the rate-making procedures under which MSD operates, it is assumed that MSD will implement rate increases, as required, to meet higher than estimated inflation rates or other related service costs which may exceed revenues and impact the Debt Service Coverage Ratio.